dennoko/Normal_Generator/readme.md

 The program saves the generated normal map to the specified output path.
 If `--save-intermediates` is used, intermediate results (e.g., edges, blurred images, height maps) are saved in a `processing` directory located in the same folder as the input image.

 ## License
+This project is licensed under the Apache License 2.0.
+The full license text can be found in the `LICENSE` file in this repository.

 This project uses the following libraries, each under its respective license: